ericbulloch/kwmd/operating_systems/linux.md

 If the group SUID bit is set on a directory, any files created in the directory will have their group ownership set to that of the directory owner.

 This is handy in cases where members of a group are collaborating.
 Any member of the group can access any new file within the folder.

+An important note, just like the SUID bit, if the file group doesn't have execute permissions, the execute bit will be `S`.

 ### Sticky bit